 The CIVS project

 welcomes donations.
-The suggested donation is 1 penny per voter.
+The suggested donation is 1 penny per voter, which

-Current donations are well below the level needed to support running CIVS.
+is actually still well below the level needed to support running CIVS.
+If

 your organization is running polls with hundreds of voters, please consider